 It’s not just you who finds it nice to be close to your dog at night.
 Dogs love it too.
 As pack animals, dogs satisfy their instinct for safety and comfort by staying close to their pack mates.
 They may also feel the instinct to guard you at night.

-Dogs are also instinctive cuddlers – snuggling up to you helps them releases oxytocin, the love hormone we mentioned earlier5.
-It’s especially important for dogs that suffer from separation anxiety, who calm themselves when they get to sleep in bed with you.
-The myth that separation anxiety or aggression in dogs is caused by co-sleeping is just that.
-A myth.
+• It’s especially important for dogs that suffer from separation anxiety, who calm themselves when they get to sleep in bed with you.

 dog sleeping in the background smartphone with tractive gps app sleep monitoring in the foreground